 Farmland prices exhibit low volatility in general and in particular when compared to listed equities.
 See below the relative performances of the MSCI Eastern Europe index*, the index SOFIX** and the Bulgarian farmland market for the last 10 years.
-The volatility of the BG farmland is close to 2 times lower than the one of the index of listed equities in Bulgaria and the one of the index of comparable region of Eastern Europe.
+The volatility of the BG farmland is more than 2.8 times lower than the one of the index of listed equities in Bulgaria and the one of the index of comparable region of Eastern Europe.

 * MSCI Eastern Europe Index reflects companies with large and average capitalization from the region;